SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.md

 If you were initially against my words, hopefully what I've written has changed your vision about video games.
 I  hope this post will spread my considerations to many other people and will be taken as a stimulus for everyone to slowly make those ideas a reality.

 ***Edit**: this post will be updated with new video games and other content as I discover more things.
 The first update includes the addition of Beyond Blue, Valiant Hearts: The Great War, Bad News and new links.
 The second update adds Earth Primer, Cypher, the section "The perfect educational video game" and corrects some grammar errors.
+The third update adds the Little Mouse’s Encyclopedia game and my short film on The Divine Comedy made in Minecraft.
 <br>
 Enjoy the reading!*